jiyasavaliya/TradeHub-Data-Insights/README.md

     ```
 5. **Open a pull request**.

-## Contact

-For any questions or inquiries, please contact [jiya-savaliya](https://github.com/jiya-savaliya).

 ## Email Support
 You can contact the BI team directly at [jiyasavaliya55@gmail.com](mailto:jiyasavaliya55@gmail.com) for technical support or inquiries.